cipEpic/Text-pre-processing/README.md

 # Text-pre-processing
-This was Text-pre-processing for doing tokenization, lower case converting, stop word removal, stemming, etc using python Using dataset from task PPDM, i got data number 401-600 its totally 200 Sentences.
+This was Text-pre-processing for doing tokenization, lower case converting, stop word removal, stemming, etc using python.
+Using dataset from task PPDM, i got data number 401-600 its totally 200 Sentences.
 I Take my data to new file xlsx too.
 This Project use Python in Jupyther Notebook, and have install stopwords and Sastrawi for extra.